Opening Day: Recent opening days

 Major League Baseball had most of its teams open the 2011 season on a Thursday (March 31) or Friday (April 1) rather than the traditional Monday, in order to prevent the World Series from extending into November.
 Similarly, most teams opened the 2012 season on Thursday (April 5) or Friday (April 6).
 However, subsequent seasons through 2017 returned to Monday openers for most teams.
 For the 2018 season, all 30 teams were scheduled to open the season on Thursday, March 29 (the earliest domestic start for a regular season in MLB history, and the first time since 1968 that all major league teams were scheduled to start the season on the same day, although two games were subsequently rained out and postponed to Friday, March 30).
 In 2019, MLB scheduled an even earlier opening day for most teams on Thursday, March 28; this excludes a two-game series on March 20 and 21 between the Seattle Mariners and Oakland Athletics at the Tokyo Dome in Japan.
 The opening of the 2020 season was originally scheduled for Thursday, March 26, but was rescheduled to Thursday, July 23 and Friday, July 24 due to the COVID-19 pandemic.
 The 2021 season opened on Thursday, April 1.
 The opening of the 2022 season, originally scheduled for Thursday, March 31, was delayed to Thursday, April 7 due to the 2021–22 lockout.

 The 2023 Major League Baseball season opened on Thursday, March 30.
 It was the first time since 1968 that all major league teams played and the first opening day that 30 teams played as there were only 20 teams in 1968.
 The opening of the 2024 season occurred on Thursday, March 28; 28 of the 30 teams played their first game of the season, with the Los Angeles Dodgers and San Diego Padres having played their opening game March 20 at the Gocheok Sky Dome in South Korea.
 The opening of the 2025 season occurred on Thursday, March 27; 26 of the 30 teams played their first game of the season, with the Los Angeles Dodgers and Chicago Cubs having played their opening game March 18 at the Tokyo Dome in Japan, and the Colorado Rockies and Tampa Bay Rays opening their season on Friday, March 28 at the Rays' temporary home of George M. Steinbrenner Field.

+For the 2026 season, Opening Day occurred across three days.
+The opening game took place on March 25, with the New York Yankees visiting the San Francisco Giants.
+March 26 saw 11 Opening Day games involving 22 teams, and March 27 saw six teams open their season across three games.